8go/coinbash/README.md

 * A single-file bash script.
 There is only `coinbash.sh`.
 There are no config files or any other files.
 * CLI only.
 No fancy graphics, no windows.
 * Tested on Debian and Ubuntu
-* Dependencies: bash, curl, jq
+* Dependencies: bash, curl, jq, coinmarketcap-API-key
-* Uses cloud API of [https://api.coinmarketcap.com](https://api.coinmarketcap.com/v1)
+* Uses cloud API of https://pro-api.coinmarketcap.com/v1
+* **YOU MUST HAVE YOUR OWN coinmarketcap-API-key**
+  * Without your API key it will *not* work
+  * As of Oct 2020 you can get an API key for *free* at https://coinmarketcap.com
+  * Set the global environment variable `COINMARKETCAP_API_KEY` to your personal coinmarketcap-API-key,
+  * e.g by placing a line like this into your `.bashrc` file
+    * `export COINMARKETCAP_API_KEY="your-coinmarketcap-API-key-here"`
 * Keywords: CLI, command-line, terminal, bash, market-data, ticker, price-tracker, marketcap, crypto, crypto currencies, cryptocurrency, bitcoin, btc, ethereum
 * License: [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html)
 * Inspired by [https://github.com/bichenkk/coinmon](https://github.com/bichenkk/coinmon)